-The Dos & Don'ts For the Rest of Your Life
+The Dos & Don'ts

+For the Rest of Your Life

 Whether they have reached all the recommended goals in three months or not, all joint patients need to have a regular exercise program to maintain their fitness and the health of the muscles around their joints.
 With both your orthopedic and primary care physicians' permission you should be on a regular exercise program three to four times per week lasting 20-30 minutes.
-Low impact activities are encouraged (as described on the next page).
-Consult with your surgeon prior to any high impact activities such as running or high risk activities such as skiing.
+Impact activities such as running and singles tennis may put too much load on the joint and are not recommended.
+High-risk activities such as downhill skiing are likewise discouraged because of the risk of fractures around the prosthesis and damage to the prosthesis itself.
 Infections are always a potential problem and you may need antibiotics for prevention.